Mike’s Top Ten of 1945

 11-20: Anchors Aweigh, And Then There Were None, The Clock, The House on 92nd Street, ‘I Know Where I’m Going!’, Rome Open City, Scarlet Street, Spellbound, State Fair, A Walk in the Sun

-Tier two: Adventure, Blood on the Sun, Brewster’s Millions, Christmas in Connecticut, The Corn Is Green, Les Enfants du Paradis, Fallen Angel, Flame of Barbary Coast, Isle of the Dead, Lady on a Train, Love Letters, Mom and Dad, My Name Is Julia Ross, She Wouldn’t Say Yes, The Southerner, The Story of G.I.
+Tier two: Blood on the Sun, Brewster’s Millions, Christmas in Connecticut, The Corn Is Green, Les Enfants du Paradis, Fallen Angel, Flame of Barbary Coast, Isle of the Dead, Lady on a Train, Love Letters, Mom and Dad, My Name Is Julia Ross, Pride of the Marines, She Wouldn’t Say Yes, The Southerner, The Story of G.I.
 Joe, They Were Expendable, Tonight and Every Night, Week-end at the Waldorf, Yolanda and the Thief

 – – – – – – – – – –